General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Aruba ©Roger W

-Just 14 miles (25km) north of Venezuela, Aruba is the smallest and most Western island of the Dutch Antilles, which, known locally as the ABCs, also include Bonaire and Curaçao.
-With its miles of white, sandy beaches, turquoise-blue waters and guaranteed sun, Aruba is a great destination for sun-worshippers and a popular stop for cruise ship passengers.
+Aruba is the smallest and most Western island of the Dutch Antilles, which, known locally as the ABCs, also include Bonaire and Curaçao.
+Aruba is a popular cruise destination, and it's little wonder why.
+The beaches are so perfect they're almost cliched: miles of white, sandy beaches, turquoise waters and the requisite year-round sun.
 Over a million visitors arrive on this tiny island each year, enticed by its luxury resorts, first-class restaurants, 24-hour casinos and excellent watersport facilities.

 Most visitors stay either in the capital, Oranjestad, or just to the north in one of the many resort complexes on Eagle and Palm beaches.
 The remainder of the island is much less developed and in the arid interior there is nothing more substantial than cacti and divi-divi trees, contorted by the consistently strong trade winds.
-For those who demand more than simply soaking up the sun, there are plenty of activities available on the island.
-There is good diving and snorkelling along the reef on the protected leeward coast and windsurfing is excellent a little further north at Fisherman's Hut.
+For those who need more than sunbathing to get their kicks, there are plenty of activities available on the island.
+There is good diving and snorkelling along the reef on the protected leeward coast and the windsurfing is excellent a little further north at Fisherman's Hut.
 Deep-sea fishing can also be arranged through many of the hotels.

 The international dialling code for Aruba is +297.
 City codes are not required.
 A GSM mobile network covers the island.
 Cellular phones are available for rental and internet cafes are widely available in tourist areas.